- Associate Professor of Medicine | Division Director of Pulmonary Medicine

 - Internal Medicine

-Daniel Baram, MD is an Associate Professor of Medicine in the Division of Pulmonary, Critical Care & Sleep Medicine
+Daniel Baram, MD is an Associate Professor of Medicine and Division Director of Pulmonary Medicine in the Division of Pulmonary, Critical Care & Sleep Medicine

 Dr. Baram completed undergraduate studies at Pennsylvania State University, and obtained his Medical Degree from Thomas Jefferson University in 1990.
 He then completed Internship and Residency in Internal Medicine at New York Hospital – Weill Cornell Medical Center.
 He continued his training as a Critical Care Fellow at the National Institutes of Health and as a pulmonary fellow at New York University/Bellevue.